-3. Objective: Enhance recreational facilities in order to provide additional recreation opportunities and enhance the recreation experience.
+3. Objective: Enhance recreational facilities in order to provide additional education and recreation opportunities.

-The conservation easement includes outdoor recreation, such as fishing and hiking, as a BPV to be protected.
-Furthermore, the conservation easement provides that the landowner will allow public access on the property at levels substantially consistent with those existing at the time the conservation easement is recorded, subject to PG&E's
+The conservation easement includes outdoor recreation, such as camping, boating, fishing, swimming, and picnicking, as a BPV to be protected.
+Furthermore, the conservation easement provides that the landowner will allow public access on the property at levels substantially consistent with those existing at the time the conservation easement is recorded, subject to PG&E's Reserved Rights (Section 7 of the conservation easement), and the landowner's right to make reasonable rules and regulations.

-2 Land Conservation Commitment I.02-04-026, Appendix E, p.
+1 Land Conservation Commitment I.02-04-026, Appendix E, p.
 38